 Your muscles and body will be feeling this new sport!
 This morning we take a break from paddling to let your body rest.
 We’ll let you sleep in, eat breakfast and then we’ll offer a gentle yoga class.
 The rest of the morning can be spent birding, taking a jungle walk, going ziplining or any other adventure of your choosing (ziplining and guided jungle walks incur an additional cost).
 Or you may choose to just relax by the pool and read.
-After lunch we’ll head to the flatwater for roll practice and more integration of the basics.
+If you prefer to paddle this morning we can arrange that as the river is close and logistics are easy!
+After lunch we’ll head to the flatwater for roll practice and more integration of the basics – including eddy and ferry work on the wave train that is stronger in the afternoon.
 Dinner will be delicious as usual!

 Day 6: More River Running!

 Yoga and breakfast start the day before heading out for another full day of paddling after our half rest day.
 Depending on how people are feeling we may venture upstream to a new and harder section of river to test our skills.
 We always have plenty of choices on the Sarapiqui as it boasts many different and fun sections from flatwater up to Class IV (don’t worry we won’t be tackling the very upper section this trip!).
 We’ll enjoy lunch on the river and this is usually the day of the pool party – you’ll have to be there to experience it!